-- You need to test and validate your value and growth hypothesis by using the Build-Measure-Learn Feedback Loop
+- You must test and validate your value and growth hypothesis using the Build-Measure-Learn Feedback Loop.

 - Use MVPs to cycle through the Build-Measure-Learn feedback loop quickly.

-- Pivot, as many times, needed before your run out of funds.
+- Pivot as many times as needed before your run out of funds.

 Startup definition: a human organization designed to create a new product or service under conditions of extreme uncertainty

-A startup’s objective is to figure out the right product to produce – what consumers want and will pay for – as fast as possible.
+A startup aims to determine the right product to produce – what consumers want and will pay for – as quickly as possible.
 Learning milestones feel less effective since learning is intangible.
 However, learning is the most important thing for a business to focus on.
-Instead of creating a complex strategy and then implementing it, get into the Build-Measure-Learn feedback loop as soon (and as inexpensively) as feasible.
+Instead of creating and implementing a complex strategy, get into the Build-Measure-Learn feedback loop as soon (and as inexpensively) as feasible.

 Lean Startup Main stages